symat/atmega-z80/README.md

 ## Schema
-Please take a look here for the latest version: [schema/atmega-z80.pdf](schema/atmega-z80.pdf) or [schema/atmega-z80.jpg](schema/atmega-z80.jpg)
+Please take a look here for the latest version: [schema/atmega-z80.pdf](schema/atmega-z80.pdf)

 You can find the editable files in the ['schema' folder](schema/).
 We use the KICad tool for schema design: https://www.kicad.org/download/

 ## License